 Unable to offer herself to Garibaldi as a soldier or general, Jessie offered her services as a field nurse.
 To this end she returned to England and applied to all the medical schools for training as a doctor or a nurse, roles from which women were excluded at that time.
 The authorities were not prepared to make an exception to the rule, so Jessie had to depend on the little experience she had gained in nursing her brother when the time finally came to accompany Garibaldi on his campaign of Italian unification.

 Before the military action actually began, Jessie was instructed by Mazzini to organise propaganda and fund-raising conferences in Britain.
 Mazzini then called her to Italy for the beginning of the campaign.
 In this period she met her husband-to-be, Alberto Mario, and was arrested with him when the conspiracy failed.
 After some months of imprisonment, Jessie and Alberto were able to leave for England, where they married on 19th December, 1857.
 The following year, the couple were in America on a fund-raising tour.
 Contacts made in there gave Jessie a useful future source of income as a journalist for American newspapers.

-The couple arrived back in Italy
+The couple arrived

-north from Sicily, Jessie busied herself with the
+way north from Sicily, Jessie busied herself with the

 care of the wounded.
 By such means did this young